 Fortunately, that little on the bottom of your plastics can tell you a lot about how to dispose of them properly.
-So if you’re wondering what plastics can be recycled or if you can throw your take-out boxes in the recycling bin, refer to this handy guide:
+So if you’re wondering what type of plastics can be recycled or if you can throw your take-out boxes in the recycling bin, refer to this handy guide:

 #1 – PET/PETE (PolyEthylene TerEphthalate)

 PET is one of the most widely used and recycled plastic resins.
 Found in plastic drink bottles and microwavable food trays, most can be disposed of in standard curbside recycling bins.